oracle-livelabs/apex/apex-professional-hol4/introduction.md

 - Quantity and price of the items.

 ### Recap

-In the preceding workshop, you learned to create an application using the tables and data you have installed.
+In the preceding workshop, you learned to create an application using your installed tables and data.
 Also, you created a Database application from a file, created an application from a Spreadsheet and configured a Progressive Web application.

 Estimated Time: 15 minutes

 ### Objectives

 In this workshop, you will:

-* Navigate and Review the Page Designer panes.
+- Navigate and Review the Page Designer panes.

-* Create a page to review the items that the customer bought.
+- Create a page to review the items that the customer bought.

-*Note: This workshop assumes you are using Oracle APEX 23.2.*
+*Note: This workshop assumes you are using Oracle APEX 24.2.*

 ## Learn More - *Useful Links*